publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch1/m__us_usc_t19_s58c.md

          Each person that issues a document or ticket to an individual for transportation by a commercial vessel or commercial aircraft into the customs territory of the United States shall—

-            (A) collect from that individual the fee charged under subsection (a)(5) of this section at the time the document or ticket is issued; and
+            (A) collect from that individual the fee charged under subsection (a)(5) at the time the document or ticket is issued; and

-            (B) separately identify on that document or ticket the fee charged under subsection (a)(5) of this section as a Federal inspection fee.
+            (B) separately identify on that document or ticket the fee charged under subsection (a)(5) as a Federal inspection fee.

         (2)